 No Tags Found!

-I am working (5years) in a small company and looking for a change now due to financial reasons, also my package is well below the market.
-The reason for such a stay was getting knowledge at the expense of money (though later I can cover up).
+I have been working for five years in a small company and am now looking for a change due to financial reasons.
+Additionally, my salary package is well below the market rate.
+The reason for staying was to gain knowledge at the expense of money, which I hope to make up for later.

 From India, Pune